Nas3nmann/ngx-deep-linking/README.md

 # ngx-deep-linking

-A library for :sparkles:automatic synchronization:sparkles: angular component fields with url path and query params.
+A library for :sparkles:automatic synchronization:sparkles: of angular component fields with url path and query params.

 ## How to use